planetincremental/docs/docs/_sources/getting_started.rst.txt

     $ ninja StatisticsUT

-builds the executable from aforementioned examples.
+builds the executable from the aforementioned examples.

 WebAssembly platform